OpsMx/standard-isd-gitops/upgrade/README.md

 13. Scale down the oes-audit-service deployment by using the below command
    - `kubectl -n opsmx-isd scale deploy -l component=auditservice --replicas=0` # Edit namespace if changed from the default "opsmx-isd"
+   -  Please wait till the pod gets completly terminated and proceed after that procced for next step
 14. Upgrade DB:
       This can be be executed as a kubenetes job
    -  `kubectl -n opsmx-isd apply -f ISD-DB-Migrate-job.yaml`   # Edit namespace if changed from the default "opsmx-isd"

 15. Once the upgrade Db is completed scale up the oes-audit-service deployment which is scaled down at setp 13

    -  `kubectl -n opsmx-isd scale deploy -l component=auditservice --replicas=1`  # Edit namespace if changed from the default "opsmx-isd"

 16. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]